nilakshi104/ChatBot/README.md

 # ChatBot

-This repository is referrred from PYTORCH CHATBOT TUTORIAL
+The Code in this repository is referred from PYTORCH CHATBOT TUTORIAL with modifications.

 Repository contains of python code for building a chatbot using pytorch which can respond to queries in English